-We are seeking to hire a career-track Assistant Professor to start in September 2020.
-The post is available as a result of a growth in student numbers following the consolidation of our BSc and MSc degree programmes under the label 'International Social and Public Policy' (ISPP).
-We are looking for a talented individual keen to help the Department further develop its renowned strengths.
+We are seeking to hire two career-track Assistant Professors to start in September 2021.
+The posts are available as a result both of growth in student numbers on our BSc and MSc degree programmes in International Social and Public Policy (ISPP), and following some planned staff retirements We are looking for talented individuals who will be keen to contribute to the development of the Department and its unique strengths.